Dynamic Probabilistic Noise Injection for Membership Inference Defense: Evaluation

 \subsection{Metrics}

 The following metrics were used to evaluate the performance of our approach: \begin{itemize} \item \textbf{Attack Success Rate (ASR):} The fraction of correctly inferred membership, defined as

-where \(N_{\text{correct}}\) is the number of correct membership predictions and \(N_{\text{total}}\) is the total number of predictions. \item \textbf{Model Accuracy:} The overall classification accuracy of the target model, measured both before and after applying a defense. \item \textbf{Membership Inference Defense Privacy–Utility Trade-off (MIDPUT):} Our proposed metric for evaluating the trade-off between privacy and utility.
+where \(N_{\text{correct}}\) is the number of correct membership predictions and \(N_{\text{total}}\) is the total number of predictions. \item \textbf{Model Accuracy:} The overall classification accuracy of the target model, measured both before and after applying a defense. \item \textbf{Membership Inference Defense Privacy--Utility Trade-off (MIDPUT):} Our proposed metric for quantifying the trade-off between privacy protection and model utility.
 Let